Blame It On Rio (1984) – A Review

 I once read an interview with Michael Caine where he discussed what factors led to his final decision on agreeing to do a particular film or not.

 One of the key considerations in his decision was the location of where the movie was being filmed.
-Where exactly would he have to be for the few months to make this movie.
+Where would he have to be spending his time during filming.
+Where exactly would he have to be for the few months to make this movie?
+He needed to know!

 This line of reasoning might explain some of Caine’s more unusual choices of the films he’s made.
 Jaws: The Revenge might have been an awful film and the reason why Caine was unable to attend the Academy Awards to receive his first Best Supporting Actor Oscar in 1986, but he got to spend his time working in the Bahamas.
 Not a bad tradeoff.